drevops/vortex/.drevops/docs/content/introduction/faqs.md

 The other reason is that CircleCI supports passing the build artifacts between jobs via cache.
 This becomes really powerful on large consumer sites, where building the project takes a long time.
-DrevOps mitigates this by providing a CI configuration to download and cache the database overnight and use this cache for all the builds during the day, skipping the long database download process.
+DrevOps mitigates this by providing a CI configuration used to download and cache the database overnight and use this cache for all the builds during the day, skipping the long database download process.